 3.2 growth parameters

 The effect of soil types, chicken manure, and urea on cucumber growth parameters is shown in Table (2).
 Plant height data demonstrates considerable differences among the different treatments.
 The highest plant height was observed in clay soil with (10 ton/ha) chicken manure treatment (CCM2) (336.5 cm) compared to lowest in sand soil with urea (S1N) (177.8cm) (Table 2).
 However, the similar observation was reported by (Sri Pratiwi Aritonang, 2018) who stated that plant height increase with present of available nutrient.
-Concerning leaves area and diameter of cucumber data showed significant different among the treatments, the highest leave area (49.25 cm2 and stem diameter 1.23 cm respectively) was recorded in clay soil treated with chicken manure (10 ton/ha) (CCM2), while the lowest leave area and stem diameter was recorded by untreated sand soil (S0) (20.75 cm2, and 0.65 cm respectively) (Table 2).
+Concerning leaves area and diameter of cucumber data showed significant different among the treatments, the highest leaf area (49.25 cm2 and stem diameter 1.23 cm respectively) was recorded in clay soil treated with chicken manure (10 ton/ha) (CCM2), while the lowest leave area and stem diameter was recorded by untreated sand soil (S0) (20.75 cm2, and 0.65 cm respectively) (Table 2).
 These findings similarly reported by Maaz Khan et al., (2017) who confirmed that the leaf area and plant growth increased with increasing doses of poultry manure.
 Simultaneously, the highest number of leaves per plant was recorded in clay soil which treated with chicken manure (C10 ton/ha) (49) followed by Gardud soil treated with chicken manure (G10 ton/ha) (46), while the lowest was recorded by Gardud soil without treatment (G0) (46).
 Conversely these findings are in line with Maaz khan et al., (2017) who stated that the number of leaves in particular plant increase with increases of poultry manure in unit area.

 Table 1.
 Effect of soil type on soil physical properties during growing period